Adding Trivy Scans to Our CI Pipeline

 CMD ["python", "app.py"]

-This scans the filesystem during build and fails if vulnerabilities are found.
-But it's slower than scanning the final image, so we don't use this approach.
+This scans the filesystem during build and fails on vulnerabilities.
+It's slower than scanning the final image though, so we don't use this approach.

 Results after 2 months